-Indicators which are monitored by the MoE and the Governorates were collected by PSU at the beginning of the project and are yearly updated.
+Indicators which are monitored by the MoE and the Governorates were collected by PSU at the beginning of the project and used to be updated yearly.
 These are general indicators related to access to education, such as the Net Enrolment Rate, the number of students, etc.